the-anh1210/the-anh1210/README.md

-# 👋 Hi there, I'm Harry Wang
+# 👋 Hi there, I'm Nguyen The Anh

 I'm a **Senior Full-Stack Software Engineer** with 9+ years of experience building scalable, secure, and cloud-native applications across **healthtech, fintech, and eCommerce** sectors.
 I specialize in **Ruby on Rails**, **JavaScript/TypeScript**, **React**, **Vue**, and **Node.js**, with strong DevOps skills in **Docker**, **AWS**, and **CI/CD pipelines**.